Speedrun-Game-Dev-Pitt-CS1666-Fall-2020/Speedrun/README.md

 # Dependencies

 In order for the project to build, you must have your environment configured correctly.

 ## Linux

-Linux users will need the default installation of SDL2 and SDL2_image, obtained via:
+Linux users will need the default installation of SDL2 and some of its extensions, obtained via:

-1. `apt-cache search libsdl2`
+1. `sudo apt-get install libsdl2-dev`
-2. `sudo apt-get install libsdl2-dev`
+2. `sudo apt-get install libsdl2-image-dev`
+3. `sudo apt-get install libsdl2-ttf-dev`

 and...

-1. `apt-cache search libsdl2-image`
-2. `sudo apt-get install libsdl2-image-dev`

 ## Windows